Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 ![Moonshine IDE Repository](./img/moonshine-ide-repository.png)

-Provide a path and confirm the clonning.
+Provide a path and confirm the cloning.

 Select MoonshineDESKTOPevolved project and click Open